TGmuk/LiquidCrystal_PCF8574/README.md

 This library is intended for use with an STM32 MCU and a BaseShield that does not have hardware I2C connected to the display.
 (For whatever reason...)

+This library depends on this SoftWire library: <https://docs.arduino.cc/libraries/softwire/>

 Original Library: <https://github.com/mathertel/LiquidCrystal_PCF8574>